 South Texas College of Law Houston ("law school") affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
 The core purpose of this policy is the prohibition of all forms of discrimination.
-When violation of these anti-discrimination policies is alleged, the allegations are subject to resolution using the law school's Equity Resolution Process (ERP) as described in the policy found at: http://www.stcl.edu/stanley/pdf/Title-IX-Policy.pdf.
+When violation of these anti-discrimination or non-academic misconduct policies is reported, the allegations are subject to resolution using the law school's "Process A" or "Process B" as described in the law schools' full harassment policy found at Equity Resolution Process (ERP) as described in the policy found here.